trangel/machine_learning/README.md

 ## Basic machine-learning examples

-Python examples of data science algorithms applied to real databases.
-This contains some examples of the usage of machine learning tools to analyze databases.
-I follow the topics in the machine learning introduction by Andrew Ng.
+Python examples of data science algorithms applied to real databases, following the topics in the machine learning introduction by Andrew Ng.
-I hope this can be useful for the general public.

 Examples are open with jupyter-notebook:
 <p>